 The number of lemons you’ll need for this recipe will vary depending on the type of lemon you use.
 I used fresh Meyer lemons from my grandma’s backyard tree, and they were some of the juiciest lemons I’ve ever seen.
 If your lemons are on the drier side, you may need up to two lemons.

-That said, I prefer a less firm curd for filling macarons and cakes.
-If you prefer a firmer curd, you may only need one lemon.
+I prefer a less firm curd for filling macarons and cakes, so I use the full amount of lemon juice called for in the recipe.
+If you prefer a firmer curd, you’ll only use about ¼ cup of lemon juice (and just one lemon).

 How to Make Curd Silky Smooth